ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/The Book of Allah.md

 ---
-title: 04 - The Need for Revelation
+title: The Book of Allah
 draft: false
 tags:
   - how-islam-works
+index: "05"
 ---
 This note emphasizes the need for mankind to receive Revelation from the Creator.

 God sent Revelation to creation due to His *self-designation* as a merciful entity for His creation.
 Revelation serves as a profound expression of His mercy, providing essential guidance for humanity.
 Importantly, through His Will, Revelation is a mercy for our guidance because God _chose_ to be merciful to creation.

 This essential guidance addresses fundamental existential questions such as: Why are we here?
 What is our purpose?
 How did we come into existence?
 And what happens when our lives end?